Iowa Paralegal Schools

 Top Law Firms for Paralegal Graduates in Iowa

 Nyemaster Goode P.C. is the largest law firm in Iowa, maintaining offices in Des Moines, Ames, and Cedar Rapids.
 Nyemaster Goode works in multiple practice areas, as a consequence of which the firm was recently named a Go-To Law Firm by Corporate Counsel magazine.
-Nyemaster Good offers extremely competitive benefits including parking and transportation subsidies and an on-site wellness facility, and regularly looks for paralegals to join its team.
+Nyemaster Good offers extremely competitive benefits, including parking and transportation subsidies and an on-site wellness facility.
+The firm regularly looks for paralegals to join its team.
 Simmons Perrine Moyer Bergman PLC is another of Iowa’s largest law firms, with offices across the state.
 Simmons Perrine is always on the lookout for talented legal assistants.
-Belin McCormick is a highly respected full service law firm headquartered in Des Moines.
-This firm puts an emphasis on work life balance and welcomes inquiries about paralegal opportunities.
+Belin McCormick is a highly respected full-service law firm headquartered in Des Moines.
+This firm puts an emphasis on work-life balance and welcomes inquiries about paralegal opportunities.

 Paralegal Schools and Programs in Iowa

 An asterisk indicates that one or more of the school’s programs have been approved by the American Bar Association (ABA).

 Associate of Applied Science | Paralegal

 Associate of Applied Science | Realtime Reporting (Court Reporting and Captioning)